Anshita-Bhasin/Cypress_Examples/README.md

 39. Test differnt HTTP Methods in Cypress..
 Perform API testing => api.cy.js
 40. Handle checkbox in Cypress => checkbox.cy.js
 41. Blur and focus on an element in Cypress => blurAndFocus.cy.js
+42. Read data from Excel in Cypress => readExcelData.cy.js